Introduction to the digitalisation of Agriculture

 Case study: Kenya

-For instance, in Kenya, the government has digitalised the food balance (FBS) to track food shortfalls more effectively and spend less on reserves, as seen in figure 1.
-A digital FBS assesses a nation's food consumption, production, yields, trade volume, commodities prices, and stocks by gathering information from various stakeholders.
+For instance, in Kenya, the government has digitalised the food balance sheet (FBS) to track food shortfalls more effectively and spend less on reserves, as seen in figure 1.
+A digital FBS assesses a nation’s food consumption, production, yields, volume, commodities prices, and stocks by gathering information from various stakeholders.
 A functional FBS can contribute to national food security by offering accurate and trustworthy information as well as monitoring food production and consumption.
 In regard to enablers, the Rwandan government built a farm registry and linked them with the Bank of Kigali for access to financial help.

 Figure 1: Example case studies of how to accelerate the transformation of agri-food systems through digitalisation.
 Impact on Food security management, increase agricultural output and increase farmer income.
 Source McKinsey & Company.